TaherCCG/LoveRunning/README.md

   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://taherccg.github.io/LoveRunning/

+## Credits

+All credits goto Code Institute as this is a walkthrough / follow along project for Full Stack Web Application Development lv5 course.

+### Content

+All content was written while following the project videos for Full Stack Web Application Development lv5 course.